-Any party may appeal from any assessment made by the condemnation commissioners in the court where the report of the commissioners is filed.
-The appeal must be taken within 30 days after the parties are served notice of the filing of the award.
-The appealing party shall serve notice of the appeal upon the opposing party or the opposing party's attorney and shall file the notice of appeal in the District Court in which the action is pending.
-The appeal must be tried upon the same notice and in the same manner as other civil actions.
-Unless a jury is waived by the consent of all parties to the appeal, a jury must hear the appeal.
+Any party may appeal from any assessment made by the condemnation commissioners to the court.
+The appeal is taken within 30 days after the parties are served notice of the filing of the award.
+The appealing party serves notice of the appeal upon the opposing party or the opposing party's attorney and files the notice of appeal in the District Court in which the action is pending.
+The appeal is tried upon the same notice and in the same manner as other civil actions.
+Unless a jury trial is waived by the consent of all parties to the appeal, a jury hears the appeal.
 When the jury hears the appeal, it must reassess the amount that the condemnation commissioners determined was just compensation for the taking of the condemnee's property.

-Upon any verdict or assessment by the commissioners becoming final, judgment must be entered declaring that upon payment of the amount of the verdict or assessment, together with the interests and costs allowed by law, if any, the condemnor has the right to construct and maintain the public use project and to take the property described in the verdict or assessment for the use and purposes for which the property has been taken.
-The rights granted in the verdict or assessment remains in the condemnor and the condemnor's heirs, successor in interest, or assigns forever.
+When any verdict or assessment by the commissioners becomes final, judgment must be entered declaring that upon payment of the amount of the verdict or assessment, together with the interests and costs allowed by law, if any, the condemnor has the right to construct and maintain the public use project and to take the property described in the verdict or assessment for the use and purposes for which the property has been taken.
+The rights granted in the verdict or assessment are vested in the condemnor and the condemnor's heirs, successor in interest, or assigns forever.

 If the party appealing from the award of the commissioners does not succeed in changing to the appellant's advantage the amount finally awarded in the proceeding, the appellant may not recover the costs of the appeal.
 However, all the costs of the appellee in the appeal must be taxed against and recovered from the appellant.
-But upon the trial of the appeal, the appellant may contest the right of any party to any of the property mentioned and set forth or involved in the appeal that was located after the preliminary survey of any highway or railroad, seeking to condemn a right-of-way pursuant to the provisions of Title 70, chapter 30, MCA, if the condemnation proceedings are begun within 1 year after the preliminary survey.
+However, upon the trial of the appeal, the appellant may contest the right of any party to any of the property mentioned and set forth or involved in the appeal that was located after the preliminary survey of any highway or railroad that is seeking to condemn a right-of-way pursuant to the provisions of Title 70, chapter 30, MCA, if the condemnation proceedings are begun within 1 year after the preliminary survey.